 Join a coupon train.
 I've offically joined a coupon train in my area.
 I'm currently waiting on my first batch of coupons to arrive.
 To help myself, I have 2 envelopes right now, one for the coupons I want to keep.
 Another for coupons that go on the coupon train.
 I have not officially started yet, but the train seems like the ideal way to get (and get rid of) the coupons I don't need.
 I've happily cut out diaper coupons, though I have an 8 yr old knowing that a monther on the train would LOVE those types of coupons!
 And it only costs a stamp to send your coupons to the next rider!

-This is a guide about joining a coupon train.
+This is a page about joining a coupon train.
 As a member of a coupon train you can exchange coupons with a large number of other couponers.

-This is a guide about creating a coupon book for shopping.
+This is a page about creating a coupon book for shopping.
 Creating a coupon book is a great way to organize the weekly ads and coupons for each store.
 With a little extra time and organization, you can save even more money when you go shopping.

-This is a guide about making a coupon organizer system.
+This is a page about making a coupon organizer system.
 Coupons can save you a lot of money, but it can be difficult to use them if they aren't organized.
-Properly organizing them will help ensure that they don't go unused or expire.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.